MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Added support for [finding recipients in Outlook distribution lists](clientv2-admin-guide-customizations.md#expand-outlook-distribution-lists-when-searching-for-email-recipients-public-preview), such as when [OutlookBlockTrustedDomains](clientv2-admin-guide-customizations.md#to-exempt-domain-names-for-pop-up-messages-configured-for-specific-labels) and [OutlookBlockUntrustedCollaborationLabel](clientv2-admin-guide-customizations.md#to-implement-the-warn-justify-or-block-pop-up-messages-for-specific-labels) settings are configured.

-    When turning on this functionality, you may also want to raise the default timeout value, as defined in the [OutlookGetEmailAddressesTimeOutMSProperty](clientv2-admin-guide-customizations.md#expand-outlook-distribution-lists-when-searching-for-email-recipients-public-preview) setting.
+    When turning on this functionality, we recommend that you also raise the default timeout value, as defined in the [OutlookGetEmailAddressesTimeOutMSProperty](clientv2-admin-guide-customizations.md#expand-outlook-distribution-lists-when-searching-for-email-recipients-public-preview) setting.

 - Updates to the [order of precedence](clientv2-admin-guide-customizations.md#order-of-precedence---how-conflicting-settings-are-resolved) used when more than one label policy is configured for a user, each with conflicting advanced settings.